Prajwalmj/InterviewPrep/New_Prep/LinkedList/ReadeMe.md

 ## EvenOrOddLength
 - Check whether given singly LL length is even or odd
 - Use fastptr(2x) slowptr logic, similar to finding middle of LL

+## SplitCircularLLIntoTwo
+- Given a circular LL, split it into two equal pars.
+If no of nodes in list are odd, make first list one node extra than second list.